 Android Studio includes an APK Analyzer that provides immediate insight into the

-composition of your APK after the build process completes.
-Using the APK
+composition of your APK or Android App Bundle after the build process completes.

-Analyzer can reduce the time you spend debugging issues with DEX files and
+Using the APK Analyzer can reduce the time you spend debugging issues with DEX

-resources within your app, and help reduce your APK size.
-It's also available
+files and resources within your app and help reduce your APK size.
+The APK Analyzer

-- View the absolute and relative size of files in the APK, such as the DEX and Android resource files.
+- View the absolute and relative size of files in the app, such as the DEX and Android resource files.

 - Understand the composition of DEX files.

-- Quickly view the final versions of files in the APK, such as the
+- Quickly view the final versions of files in the app, such as the

-- Perform a side-by-side comparison of two APKs.
+- Perform a side-by-side comparison of two APKs or app bundles.

 There are three ways to access the APK Analyzer when a project is open:

-- Drag an APK into the Editor window of Android Studio.
+- Drag an APK or app bundle into the Editor window of Android Studio.

-- Switch to the Project perspective in the Project window and then
+- Switch to the Project view in the Project window, then

 double-click the APK in the default

-- Select Build > Analyze APK in the menu bar and then select your APK.
+- Select Build > Analyze APK in the menu bar, then select your APK or app bundle.

 View file and size information

 APKs are files that follow the ZIP file format.
-The APK Analyzer displays each file or folder as an entity with expansion functionality available to navigate into folders.
+The APK Analyzer displays each file or folder as an entity that you can expand to navigate into folders.
 The hierarchy of the entities mirrors the structure of the files and folders in the APK file.